dustinpfister/blog_posts/_posts/blog-distractions.md

 layout: post
 categories: blog
 id: 121
-updated: 2019-09-08 16:29:29
+updated: 2023-01-02 11:25:04
-version: 1.4
+version: 1.5
 ---

 When focusing on a javaScript related project, there can be a great many [distractions](https://en.wikipedia.org/wiki/Distraction) that can interfere with my ability to focus on a project.
 Some of them are just complete wasts of time, others are somewhat pleasant or necessary.
 However all of them can derail my chain of thought, or get in the way of me making progress.
 However with a little effort it might be possible to get some of these under control, ether by stopping them completely, or finding was to keep them from monopolizing to much of my time.
 Some of them I have made progress with, others still seem to get in the way, but regardless writing about them might help.
-I do not write these kinds of posts often but I thought I would break from the norm with this one.
+I do not write these kinds of [blog post](/categories/blog/) related posts often but I thought I would break from the norm with this one.

 <!-- more -->